 The macchiato is the perfect balance between strength and subtlety—a bold espresso softened by just a hint of milk.
 The name macchiato means “stained” or “marked” in Italian, referring to the small dot of foamed milk that lightly softens the espresso without overpowering its natural richness.

 Unlike a cappuccino or latte, which blend espresso and milk more evenly, the macchiato allows espresso to remain front and center, offering a silky texture while preserving the deep, complex flavors of the coffee.
-It’s a drink for those who love bold coffee but want just a touch of smoothness.
+It’s the perfect drink for those who love bold coffee but want just a touch of smoothness.

 What Makes a Macchiato Different?